“I see here, sir, what all the world desires to have: POWER”

 - Matthew Bolton (Discussing the first commercial steam engine)

-The labor of the two German scientists up to that point had left the room hot and heavy with smells of chemicals.
+The labor of the two German scientists, up to that point, had left the room hot and heavy with smells of chemicals.
 Doctor Steinhauser’s greying hair was a mess, a combination of a lack of attention mixed with sweat.
-He found himself repeatedly wiping away perspiration with the back of his thick leather gauntlet gloves – the brown leather looking black from the moisture.
-His slightly overweight frame – enveloped in a protective leather apron – always seemed to keep him on the warm side, which was nice on a winters walk, but uncomfortable in a very warm laboratory.
-He reminded himself that if they succeeded it would get much warmer.
+He found himself repeatedly wiping away perspiration with the back of his thick leather gauntlet gloves – the brown leather appearing black from the moisture.
+His slightly overweight frame – enveloped in a heavy protective leather apron – always seemed to keep him on the warm side, which would be welcomed on a winter walk, but uncomfortable in the hot laboratory.
+He reminded himself that if they succeeded it would get much hotter.

-It amazed him that after many months of research, trial and error, hard work, and sacrifice that the end result was the basic setup he had in front of him.
-Amidst the clutter of his work table, the important pieces were simply a battery, copper wires, a switch, and a small ceramic harness to hold their latest test amalgam cube.
+It amazed him that, after many months of research, trial and error, hard work, and sacrifice that the end result was the basic setup he had in front of him.
+Amidst the clutter of his worktable, the important pieces were simply a battery, copper wires, a switch, and a small ceramic harness to hold their latest test amalgam cube.
 How could so much effort be refined down to so little?
-And yet, this little setup would be used to revolutionize the mechanized world.
+And yet, that little setup could revolutionize the mechanized world.

 His only escape as a child were the books that he found in the family library.
-Unable to participate in outdoor events as often as his peers (or as his mother referred to them, ‘the walking diseased’), he found recreation in the pages of those stories – of which his family had quite an extensive collection on their large estate due to his parents wealth.
-It was these books that started his interest in chemistry – reading about magical elixirs that could turn items into gold or give unnaturally long life.
+Unable to participate in outdoor events as often as his peers (or as his mother referred to them, ‘the walking diseased’), he found recreation in the pages of stories – of which his wealthy family had quite an extensive collection.
+It was those books that started his interest in chemistry – reading about magical elixirs that could turn items into gold or give unnaturally long life.
 He read and reread those stories to the point of near memorization.

 “Ja.
 Everything is in place.”

 Steinhauser watched, tense, without breathing as his colleague crossed the room.
-Koehler looked very much like an individual carrying an egg on a spoon as is occasionally done at summer picnics.
-He once again wiped perspiration from his brow as his heart started to beat faster.
-At this moment he recognized no world outside of this room.
+Koehler looked very much like an individual carrying an egg on a spoon – as is occasionally done at summer picnics.
+Wiping the perspiration from his brow, Steinhauser could feel his heart starting to beat faster.
+At that moment he recognized no world outside of that room.
 His being was consumed by the confines of the events around him.

 With continued skill, Professor Koehler lightly placed the cube into the ceramic harness, wincing as he had to drop it into the receptacle about half the cubes length since the tongs were blocked by the walls of the harness.
 It was a perfect fit, no visible gap between the side of the cube and the walls that enveloped it.
 It reminded Koehler of a child’s toy where one placed the right shaped object into the right shaped hole.

 With the cube now in place, he let out the breath that he was holding.
 Looking over to Professor Steinhauser, he nodded and received a nod in return.
-There was nothing left to say – although that wasn’t entirely true.
-Both men had worries as to the repercussions of success.
-But like a child that pulls his covers over his head to make the monsters disappear, so too with these scientists, pulling the covers of accomplishment over the monstrous thoughts of practicality – keeping the troubling worries pushed away, for now.
+There was nothing left to say – although that wasn’t entirely true; both men had worries as to the repercussions of success.
+But, like a child that pulls his covers over his head to make the monsters disappear, so too with those scientists, pulling the covers of accomplishment over the monstrous thoughts of practicality – keeping the troubling worries pushed away, for now.